MelvinKl/chat_assistant/README.md

 ## Overview

 This repository contains the source code for a chat assistant application, including a Kubernetes Helm chart and a setup script for developing locally using k3d.
+The chat assistant API is located in the `assistant` directory and provides endpoints for user interaction.

 ## Directory Structure